 Alan L. Hart

 Alan L. Hart was a pioneering radiologist and physician, as well as a tuberculosis researcher.
 He transitioned after completing medical school, and navigated a 15-year career of bouncing from one hospital to another, since people often still recognized him from school and would out him without his consent.
-Alan was actually the person who discovered that tuberculosis could be detected through use of X-rays, which saved countless of lives worldwide.
+Alan discovered that tuberculosis could be detected through use of X-rays, which saved countless of lives worldwide.

 Angela Morley is an icon for many reasons: she’s a two-time Emmy award winner, was one of the few female composers of her time, and was also the first openly trans person to be nominated for an Academy Award.
 She left an incredible legacy, with a grandiose soundtrack.

 Christine Jorgensen was a singer and performer from the Bronx, who catapulted into national recognition in 1952 after taking her first steps toward gender-affirming surgeries overseas, since they were illegal at the time in the US.
 Unfortunately, her medical transition was viewed more as a testament to medical advancements, and less as an affirmation of her identity, per societies view of her at the time.
 This journey resulted in her being known as America’s “first trans celebrity.”